Assunta. Roman fur shop. It was founded by Assunta Aguccioni, who started her career in 1937 and in 1942 opened her own business.

 This Italian house continues to get involved with new project and innovations.
 In 2011, they were chosen, due to its common values of craftsmanship and tradition, to collaborate with the Maserati “GranTurismo Convertible”.
 It was overlooked by Silvia Venturini Fendi and featured materials created in various colors specifically for it.
 It had Fendi’s double F logo stitched into the seats, in the center of the 20-inch Trident design alloy wheels, and side sills.

-In 2013 the group started the restoration work on the fountains in Rome.
+In 2013 the group started the restoration work of the fountains in Rome with the Fendi For Fountains project.
 They began with the Trevi Fountain, and followed up with the Quattro Fontane.
-To the brand, this is more than charity.
-This showed Rome and Fendi share a deep connection.
+This showed how Rome and Fendi share a deep connection.
 Fendi is rooted in Rome, and has always been its muse.
 Later, in June 2013 they sign a contract with Safilo Group S.p.A. for the production and worldwide distribution of sunglasses and eye-glasses’ frames.

 In 2015, under the wings of Lagerfeld, Fendi presented their first “Haute Forrure” collection during couture week in Paris.
 Fendi’s internationally renowned line of fur helped to differentiate the brand form its competitors as one of the few designers with a full range of fur offerings.

-Later, Fendi, with the help of, architect Mario Nanni, moved its headquarters into Palazzo Civilta Italiana, which was built in 1942, to celebrate the EXPO.
+Later, Fendi moved its headquarters into Palazzo Civilta Italiana, which was built in 1942, to celebrate the EXPO.
 Unfortunately, the event was never held, but the first floor of the new building has remained a dedicated space for contemporary art exhibitions.

-In the same year, Fendi payed homage to its collaboration with Lagerfeld, celebrating the 50 years as creative director, with the book “Fendi by Karl Lagerfeld”featuring exclusivematerial telling an amazing story of heritage, creativity, and modernity.
-This is the longest relationship betweem a designer and a luxury fashion brand in the industry.
+In the same year, Fendi payed homage to its collaboration with Lagerfeld, celebrating his 50 years as creative director, with the book “Fendi by Karl Lagerfeld” featuring exclusive material telling an amazing story of heritage, creativity, and modernity.
+This is the longest relationship between a designer and a luxury fashion brand in the industry.

 In 2016 they completed the restoration and opening of Palazzo Fendi in Rome, on the corner of Via dei Condotti and Piazza di Spagna.
 The building hosts the Japanese multi-starred Zuma restaurant inside.
-At the 2nd floor, there are private apartments for celebrities, VIPs, and friends.
-At the 3rd floor, there is the Fendi hotel, which consists of 7 imperial suites.
-On the terrace of the last floor there is a lounge bar.
+At the 2nd floor, there is the Fendi Privé, a private apartment for celebrities, VIPs, and friends.
+At the 3rd floor, there is the Fendi Private Suites, which consists of 7 imperial suites.

 For their 90th anniversary, on July 7, 2016 they host their haute couture A/W 2016/2017 fashion show at the Trevi fountain (Rome), whose restoration has been supported by the Roman maison.
 Also, they hosted an exhibition, Fendi Roma- The Artisans of Dreams, to explain the production process of the fur and creativity elements.

 Currently, the fashion house is performing strong with a turnover of more than €1 billion.
-With Pietro Beccari as CEO, and Carla Fendi, the only family member still involved with the company, chairman and president.
+With Pietro Beccari as chairman and CEO.
 Creative director’s Lagerfeld and Silvia continue to work side by side in the success of Fendi, remaining the only brand to have an in-house fur atelier.